The prepuce and the what now? What is that foreskin for anyhow?

 Third, there is a lot of misinformation and personal bias regarding the subject even among health professionals.
 For instance doctors that are circumcised (or husbands) are more likely to recommend the procedure, than doctors that are not circumcised.

 Finally, it continues because it is also highly profitable.
 It is a multi-billion dollar industry.
 Aside from the procedure itself, profit is made from the sale of materials used during the circumcision procedure.
 The foreskin is sometimes sold for scientific research and to produce cosmetic products.
 Additionally, because of the loss of sensitivity and natural lubrication, circumcision helps fuel the lubrication and Viagra industry too.

 Global Context: Worldwide 15% to 30% of the men are circumcised, meaning that 70% to 85% of men are intact (not circumcised).
 Annually approximately 13.3 million males are circumcised.
-The majority of circumcisions occur among males born in Muslim countries, or born to Muslim parents.
-North America and Israel are the only two places that largely practice infant circumcision.
+The majority of circumcisions occur among males born in The United States of America, Israel and other Muslim countries.
 Though rates in America are dropping and it now appears that most infants are not being circumcised.
 Elsewhere the majority of circumcisions occur after the age of eight.
 Additionally, no medical society in the entire world recommends the routine circumcision of infants/children.

 Circumcision & Religion: Circumcision is practiced in Islam and Judaism.
 In Islam, circumcision is not required.
 It is not even mentioned in the Qur’an.
 Some Muslim parents are now deciding not to have their sons circumcised.
 In Judaism, circumcision is required on the 8th day after birth.
 However, some Jews (especially non-‐ practicing and Reform) are no longer having their sons circumcised.
 In fact most Jews that live in countries that do not practice circumcision (Sweden), do not circumcise their sons.
 In Christianity, circumcision is not practiced, and is often regarded as being against the religion.
 Hindus, Buddhists, Sikhs, Confucians, and Taoists also do not practice circumcision.
 Religious circumcision is increasingly being seen as a violation of the child’s religious and personal freedom.